A staffer for Rep. Farenthold circulates a letter of support

 Two other women, both former staffers, came forward last week detailing a difficult working environment in Farenthold's office.

-Emily Peace, who was communications director after Greene, described a hostile work environment in an interview with The Houston Chronicle, claiming that the congressman did nothing to address it.
+Elizabeth Peace, who was a communications director after Greene, described a hostile work environment in an interview with The Houston Chronicle, claiming that the congressman did little to address it.
 “His comments were inappropriate, and his unwillingness to immediately take action to allow us to work in a safe environment is inappropriate,” Peace said.

 Olivia de la Pena, a former intern, told the Chronicle that Farenthold had “anger issues” that she had to learn to navigate which, in one episode, left her in tears.
 Farenthold's office said that the congressman and the entire staff had undergone sensitivity and harassment training since those episodes.

-Note: CORRECTION (Dec.
-12, 2017, 5:42p.m.): An earlier version of this article misidentified a former communications director for Rep. Farenthold.
-Her name is Elizabeth Peace, not Emily.